Contact Us

 Thai language and Thai culture/history are mandatory in all international schools (minimum 1 hour/week).
 English is the primary medium of instruction.
 Buddhism is not mandated for non-Buddhist students.
 CBSE must integrate Thai language alongside NCERT.

-THB 15,000-30,000/sqft ($430-860) in Bangkok.
+THB 15,000-30,000/sqm ($430-860/sqm) in Bangkok.
 Provincial cities 30-40% cheaper.
 Well-developed construction industry with school-building expertise.
 Existing campuses available for lease.
-Total CapEx for 1,000-student school: THB 200M-400M ($5.7M-11.4M).
+Total CapEx for a 1,000-student school: THB 200M-400M ($5.7M-11.4M).

 Bangkok first (Pathumthani, Samut Prakan, Bang Na for affordable land near Indian community).
 Chiang Mai for northern Thailand (growing expat hub).
 EEC corridor (Chonburi/Rayong) for industrial families.
 Phuket as a lifestyle option.
 Market supports multi-city expansion.

-Yes — this is a large, scalable market.
+Yes, this is a large, scalable market.
 72M population.
 200K+ Indians.
 Bangkok alone (10M+) supports 200+ international schools.
 Only 1 CBSE school exists.
 Market can support 5-10 CBSE schools across Thailand.
 Multi-campus chain opportunity with 800-2,000 students per campus.
-This is not a micro-niche — it's an underpenetrated large market.
+This is not a micro-niche, it's an underpenetrated large market.

 Resources Hub